-Ever return from a vacation that was supposed to be relaxing and restorative only to collapse on the couch with that familiar, exhausted declaration, “I need a vacation from my vacation!”?
-You’re doing it wrong.
+Ever return from a vacation that was supposed to be relaxing and restorative only to collapse on the couch with an exhausted declaration of, “I need a vacation from my vacation!”?
+If so, you’re doing it wrong.

 A vacation should be healing, a departure that plucks you from real life and plops you down somewhere thrilling.
-But like many 21st-century pursuits, leisure travel has fallen victim to hyper-efficiency.
-Pack it in; keep it quick; make it easy.
-A truly gratifying vacation—one that leaves you refreshed and inspired rather than frustrated and tired—is something different for everyone, and pulling it off requires some thoughtful engineering.
+And as a truly restorative vacation—one that leaves you refreshed and inspired rather than frustrated and tired—is something different for everyone, pulling it off requires some thoughtful engineering.

-Which is why you’ll find conflicting recommendations in our getaway guide: Take it easy; challenge yourself; stay home; get lost.
-The binding thread between these vastly varied endeavors is this: Each requires an open mind and complete commitment.
+Which is why you’ll find conflicting recommendations in our getaway guide: Take it easy, challenge yourself, stay home, get lost.
+The binding thread across these vastly varied endeavors is this: Each requires an open mind and complete commitment.
 That squishy stress ball on your desk?
 That’s your vacation.
 Hold it close.
 Squeeze it.
 Make every last drop of restorative, unforgettable vacation your own.
 And then keep it with you.

-A rewarding vacation doesn’t have an end.
-It sticks around, long after you’ve deplaned, unpacked and sifted back into your routine.
-The experience nudges you—in some cases, kick you—into trying new things and experiencing greater levels of happiness.
+A relaxing vacation doesn’t have an end.
+It can stick around, long after you’ve deplaned, unpacked and shifted back into your routine.
+The experience can nudge you—in some cases, kick you—into trying new things and experiencing greater levels of happiness.

-Maybe you pick up a certain culture’s custom.
-Or make a restaurant’s dish a staple of your own kitchen.
-Maybe you simply start listening to a new band you heard.
-Or have a conversation with your child that would have been eternally elusive in your overscheduled day-to-day life.
-Maybe, by traveling alone, you get to know yourself.
+Maybe you pick up a certain culture’s custom or make a restaurant’s dish a staple of your own kitchen.
+Perhaps you simply start listening to a new band you heard.
+Maybe you have a conversation with your child that would have otherwise been eternally elusive in your overscheduled day-to-day life.
+Or maybe by traveling alone, you get to know yourself.

-A satisfying vacation spurs you to think differently.
-It leaves you feeling renewed, emboldened and inspired.
+A relaxing vacation spurs you to think differently.
+A relaxing vacation can be restorative, both personally and professionally.
 Your family and colleagues will thank you.
 But most of all, you’ll thank yourself.

 1. Go on a pilgrimage.

-Step one: Pick a subject.
-Step two: Pinpoint a spot on the map.
-Step three: Go hog wild.
+Pick a subject.
+Pinpoint a spot on the map.
+Go hog wild.

 The reward?
-Day in and day out, you spend your vacation doing the thing you love most—like golf.
-With more golf-course terrain per square mile than anywhere else in the world (nine courses over 21 square miles), the island of Bermuda makes it easy to immerse yourself in the sport.
-Add coastal winds, undulating terrain, and lots and lots of Bermuda grass, and you’ve got a thrilling destination for even the most accomplished golfer.
-Hole up at the south shore’s Fairmont Southampton (rooms from $499), and fine-tune your short game at its challenging Turtle Hill Golf Club (greens fees $89), consistently ranked among the top par-3 courses in the world for its difficulty and near-contiguous coastal views.
-A stay at the sumptuous resort, complete with a 31,000-square-foot spa and a coveted stretch of pink-sand beach, affords you access to the island’s best public and private courses.
+Day in and day out, you spend your restorative vacation doing the thing you love most—such as golf.
+With more golf-course terrain per square mile than anywhere else in the world, the island of Bermuda makes it easy to immerse yourself in the sport in a destination thrilling for even the most accomplished golfer.
+Hole up at the south shore’s Fairmont Southampton, and fine-tune your short game at its challenging Turtle Hill Golf Club.
+It’s ranked as the “World’s Best Par 3 Golf Course” by the World Golf Awards.
+A stay at the sumptuous resort is complete with a 31,000-square-foot spa and a nearby stretch of coveted pink-sand beach.

-The storied, C.B.
-Macdonald-designed Mid Ocean Club (greens fees $250), on the island’s north end, set a lofty benchmark when it opened in 1921.
-Nearly a century later, it’s not to be missed.
+The storied Charles Blair Macdonald-designed Mid Ocean Club on the island’s northeastern end set a lofty benchmark when it opened in 1921.
+Over a century later, it’s not to be missed.
 Its most famous hole is the par-4 fifth, a fine specimen of Macdonald’s “cape” hole design.
 (According to Golf.com, “Most consider the modern cape to involve a risk/reward tee shot with a carry over a hazard, usually water.
 The approach shot uses the same hazard as the tee shot, and the water usually surrounds the green as well.
 The hazard often runs along the side of the entire hole, with the green raised above it.”)
-Back on the south shore at Robert Trent Jones Sr.’s Port Royal Golf Course (greens fees $180), home of the PGA Grand Slam from 2009 to 2014, bank on a few extra minutes for the cliffside 16th.
-Ocean to your left, bunkers to your right, and serious bragging rights if you sink it in three.
+Back on the south shore at Robert Trent Jones Sr.’s Port Royal Golf Course, home of the PGA Grand Slam of Golf from 2009 to 2014, bank on a few extra minutes for the cliffside 16th.

 Also consider: An excruciating test of strength and endurance goes best with an unforgettable view.
-Active.com is a treasure trove of organized athletic endeavors, and you can search by event type, date and location.
-Two with particularly breathtaking scenery: the Honolulu Marathon (Dec.
-11; $165 until May 27; $205 thereafter), which skirts Oahu’s southern coastline, and the Crater Lake Century (Aug.
-20; $75), a 100-mile bike ride around the rim of the deepest—and arguably bluest—lake in the country.
+Active.com is a treasure trove of organized athletic endeavors.
+You can search by event type, date, location, age group and gender.
+One with particularly breathtaking scenery: the Honolulu Marathon.
+The 26.2-mile run is “the fourth largest marathon in the United States after New York, Chicago and Boston,” according to the website.

-The benefits of flying solo are many, says Kristin Addis, a professional lone traveler who recounts her exploits and tips on the blog Be My Travel Muse and the attached blog of the same name, as well as author of Conquering Mountains: How to Solo Travel the World Fearlessly.
+The benefits of flying solo are many, says Kristin Addis, founder and CEO of Be My Travel Muse and the attached blog of the same name, as well as author of Conquering Mountains: How to Solo Travel the World Fearlessly.

 “Solo travel allows you to make your own opinions and craft your own unique experience without anyone else swaying your decisions or impacting your feelings,” she says.
 “It also forces you to be captain of the ship, so to speak, and cultivates fearlessness and problem-solving skills.
 It’s the perfect path to freedom.”